 A burn up chart differs from a burndown chart in that it represents the amount of work left to complete, rather than the duration.
 In short, it tracks project progress as opposed to time.

-To create a burn up chart, plot the ideal tasks remaining against the actual amount of tasks remaining.
+To create a burn up chart, plot the ideal tasks remaining against the actual number of tasks remaining.
 This will give you a clear understanding of where you need additional resources.
 You can use both a burndown chart and a burn up chart together to understand the full picture of team efficiency.

 Best for: Teams looking to analyze the estimated vs. actual amount of work.
-A burn up chart helps to determine resource allocation.
+A burn up chart helps determine resource allocation.

 A pie chart is a traditional design similar to a bar chart, though it differs in visual layout.
 A pie chart breaks down different components within a project.
-For example, if you anticipate the research phase to account for 10% of the project and it exceeds 20%, you know where to begin analyzing areas of improvement.
+For example, if you anticipate the research phase to account for 10% of the project and it exceeds 20%, you know where to begin analyzing areas for improvement.

 You can use a pie chart to track significant components within a large project to better understand resource allocation and important metrics and insights.

-A project chart can help your team better digest project information through simple visuals.
+A project management chart can help your team better digest project information through simple visuals.
 This can help you streamline project planning by setting clear expectations up front.